KruthikaP-21/task_manager1/README.md

 - **web**: Flask application service.
 - **test**: Service for running tests.

-For using local MySQL Database, change the SQLALCHEMY_DATABASE_URI: mysql+pymysql://root:..... -> to your own credentials in the docker-compose.yaml file
+For using local MySQL Database, change the SQLALCHEMY_DATABASE_URI: mysql+pymysql://root:..... and MYSQL_ROOT_PASSWORD to your own credentials in the docker-compose.yaml file